 - Paste it inside the first image and save the result.

-It’s not an elegant solution, but it’s going to work if you don’t have access to anything else.
+It's not an elegant solution, but it will work if you can't access anything else.

 Photo Stitcher - A Professional Approach